Agriculture in California: 1900–1950

 The 1902 Newlands Reclamation Act funded irrigation projects on arid lands in 20 states including California.

 In 1905, the California legislature passed the University Farm Bill, which called for the establishment of a farm school for the University of California (at the time, Berkeley was the sole campus of the university).
 The commission took a year to select a site for the campus, a tiny town then known as Davisville.
 UC Davis opened its doors as the "University Farm" to 40 degree students (all male) from UC Berkeley in January 1909.

 In 1919, the California Department of Food and Agriculture was established.
 The department covers state food safety, state protection from invasive species, and promoting the state's agricultural industry.

 The Dust Bowl of the 1930s drove many people from the American prairie, and a significant number of these economic migrants relocated to California.
 Poor migrants from Oklahoma and nearby states were sometimes referred to as Okies, generally a pejorative term.

 In 1933, the state saw a number of agricultural labor strikes, with the largest actions against cotton growers.
 Cherry, grape, peach, pear, sugar beet, and tomato workers were also involved.

 In 1942, the United States began the Bracero program.
 Lasting until 1964, this agreement established decent living conditions and a minimum wage for Mexican workers in the United States.

 1950–2000

 In 1965, the Williamson Act became law, providing property tax relief to owners of California farmland and open-space land in exchange for agreement that the land will not be developed.

 The 1960s and 1970s saw major farm worker strikes including the 1965 Delano grape strike and the 1970 Salad Bowl strike.
 In 1975, the California Agricultural Labor Relations Act of 1975 was enacted, establishing the right to collective bargaining for farmworkers in California, a first in U.S. history.
 Individuals with prominent roles in farm worker organizing in this period include Cesar Chavez, Dolores Huerta, Larry Itliong, and Philip Vera Cruz.

 Through 1995 there were 50,000 Mixtecs every year in California agriculture.
-They were about 70% of the 10,000 agricultural laborers in San Diego County, and had been spreading northwards to also work in Oxnard, Santa Maria and Madera County, and even into Oregon and Washington.
 They were usually not the only indigenous Mexican ethnic groups Zapotecs and Mayans were also usually working the same jobs.